tremor-rs/tremor-www-docs/course/contributing/index.md

 ## Contributors Guide

-This course is a basic introduction to development practices and a high level overview of how to contribute to the tremor project for the uninitiated.
+This course is a basic introduction to development practices and a high-level overview of how to contribute to the tremor project for the uninitiated.

 >>>

 ### Practical Matters

-In this section we look at the mechanics of contributing to tremor.
+In this section, we look at the mechanics of contributing to tremor.

 ---